imperial-qore/PreGAN/README.md

 - @Visualization of attention score (Plot) :
 	- Truncated (say 5 dimension time-series data) with colormap of attention scores for each dimension

-- Visualization of predictions with classes (Plot) :
+- @Visualization of predictions with classes (Plot) :
 	- Truncated (say 5 dimension time-series data) with class highlighting

 - @Visualization of class prototypes (Plot) :